edotheDev/home-appliance-rental-system/README.md

 To use the Home Appliance Rental System, follow these steps:

-Go to this link [https://www.microsoft.com/en-us/download/details.aspx?id=13255] and install the Microsoft Access database on your local machine.
+Go to this link [https://www.microsoft.com/en-us/download/details.aspx?id=13255] and install the Microsoft Access database engine on your local machine.

 Log in to the application using your username and password on the login form.
 If you are a new user, press the “Register” button to register a new account.